FDA approves updated COVID-19 shots with limits for some kids and adults

 Earlier this year, Kennedy replaced the entire CDC panel, naming several doctors and researchers who have repeatedly questioned the safety of commonly used vaccines and ingredients.
 The panel is expected to meet in September, but no agenda has been released.

-Depending on the panel’s advice, Americans under age 65 could be expected to provide documentation of a serious medical condition before they can get a shot.
-Complicating the rollout is the fact that pharmacists — who administer most COVID-19 shots — typically aren’t expected to collect that kind of information.
-And laws governing their ability to administer routine vaccinations vary by state, where pharmacists are licensed.
+Depending on the panel’s advice, Americans under age 65 could be expected to provide documentation of a serious medical problem before they can get a shot.
+Also complicating the rollout is the fact that pharmacists — who administer most COVID-19 shots — typically aren’t expected to collect that kind of information.
+And laws governing their ability to administer routine vaccinations vary by state.

-Many states limit vaccinations by pharmacists to those recommended by the CDC panel.

 Access could also be complicated for healthy adults and children who are interested in getting a shot for extra protection.

 If the latest vaccines aren’t covered by their insurance, those patients could be required to pay $150 or more out of pocket if they want one.
-If they aren't considered considered high-risk, they also might also have to find a doctor or other health professional willing to give the shot “off label."
+If they aren't considered high-risk, they might also have to find a doctor or other health professional willing to give the shot “off label."
+Many pharmacists might be reluctant to give the shots outside of FDA's instructions.

-“This makes things much more complicated and when we things get complicated we see vaccine uptake go down,” said Andy Pekosz, a virologist at Johns Hopkins University.
+“This makes things much more complicated, and when things get complicated we see vaccine uptake go down,” said Andy Pekosz, a virologist at Johns Hopkins University.

 Shots target a recently dominant coronavirus version

-The updated shots from Pfizer, Moderna and Novavax target coronavirus subtypes that are closely related to some newly emerging cousins.
+The updated shots target coronavirus subtypes that are closely related to some newly emerging cousins.
 Pfizer and Moderna said they expect their shots to be available within days.
 Novavax's vaccine is expected in the early fall, a spokesman said.

-All three shots were initially made available under the FDA’s emergency use authorization, an expedited process to quickly review vaccines and other countermeasures during the pandemic.
-Pfizer had not yet sought full approval for its doses designed for children under 5, which is the reason that Moderna will be the only provider of shots for the youngest children this year.
+Shots from all three companies were initially made available under the FDA’s emergency use authorization, an expedited process to quickly review vaccines, drugs and other countermeasures during the pandemic.
+Pfizer had not yet sought full approval for its doses designed for children under 5, which is the reason that Moderna will be the only provider of shots for that age group this year.

-COVID-19 vaccines do a good job preventing severe disease, hospitalization and death, which remain a bigger risk for seniors and people with underlying health factors, including heart disease, lung disease and cancer.
+COVID-19 vaccines do a good job preventing severe disease, hospitalization and death, which remain a bigger risk for seniors, young children and people with underlying health risks.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group and the Robert Wood Johnson Foundation.
 The AP is solely responsible for all content.